 - The estimated average cost of producing units under each rental or homeownership unit financed under each program in the last fiscal year.
 Currently, this information is only provided for the SAIL and HAP Programs. - The number of rental units to which resources have been allocated in the last fiscal year, including income and demographic restrictions. - By county, the average sales of homeownership units financed in the last fiscal year.
 Currently, this information is only provided for the HAP Program. - The number of households served by homeownership programs in the last fiscal year, including the income and age of the homeowner of each household. - The amount of economic stimulus created by the affordable housing finance programs administered by the FHFC for the most recent year available.
-This information was originally included the FHFC's business plan. - For the SAIL Program, a comprehensive list of all closed loans outstanding at the end of the most recent fiscal year, including, but not limited to, development name, city, county, developer, set-aside type, set-aside percentage, affordability term, total number of units, number of set-aside units, lien position, original loan amount, loan maturity date, loan balance at close of year, status of loan, rate of interest, and interest paid. - For the Affordable Housing Guarantee Program, a list of all guaranteed loans through the close of the most recent fiscal year, including, but limited to, development name, city, county, developer, total number of units, issuer of the bonds, loan maturity date, participation in the U.S. Department of Housing and Urban Development Risk-Sharing Program, original guarantee amount, guarantee amount at close of fiscal year, status of loan guaranteed, and total outstanding FHFC Affordable Housing Guarantee Revenue Bonds at the close of the most recent fiscal year.
+This information was originally included the FHFC's business plan. - For the SAIL Program, a comprehensive list of all closed loans outstanding at the end of the most recent fiscal year, including, but not limited to, the development's name and location, developer's name, set-aside type, set-aside percentage, affordability term, total number of units, number of set-aside units, lien position, original loan amount, loan maturity date, loan balance at the close of the year, loan status, rate of interest, and interest paid. - For the Affordable Housing Guarantee Program, a list of all guaranteed loans through the close of the most recent fiscal year, including, but limited to, the development's name and location, developer's name, total number of units, issuer of the bonds, loan maturity date, participation in the U.S. Department of Housing and Urban Development Risk-Sharing Program, original guarantee amount, guarantee amount at the close of fiscal year, status of the guaranteed loans, and the total outstanding FHFC Affordable Housing Guarantee Revenue Bonds at the close of the most recent fiscal year.

-&lt;sup>36 The SAIL Program defines counties as follows: counties that have a population of 825,000 or more; counties that have a population of more than 100,000 but less than 825,000; and counties that have a population of 100,000 or less.
+36 The SAIL Program defines counties as follows: counties that have a population of 825,000 or more; counties that have a population of more than 100,000 but less than 825,000; and counties that have a population of 100,000 or less.
 See s.
 420.4087, F.S.